IntoTheVoid07/nd013-c1-vision-starter/README.md

     - model_main_tf2.py - to launch training
     - reference/ - reference training with the unchanged config file
     - experiment0/ - Contains the pipeline for the reference run
-    - experiment1/ - create a new folder for each experiment you run
+    - experiment1/ - Contains the pipeline for adjusting the optimizer run
     - experiment2/ - create a new folder for each experiment you run
     - label_map.pbtxt
     ...